GrumpyEwok/react-taproom/readme.md

 * Ran into issues displaying NewKegForm on button click.
 It seems like the HandleClick method of NewKegControl isn't firing.

+* Should refactor KegList to be stateless, now that KegControl has been removed and KegList is being passed from App.

 # Prompt

 In your description of the project include thoughts on the difference in development process in Angular and React.